microsoft/lisa/docs/run_test/runbook.rst

 type: str, optional, default is the ``name``.

 The prefix of generated variables from this transformer.
-If it’s not specified, it will use the ``name`` field.
+If it's not specified, it will use the ``name`` field.

 depends_on